Thomas Jefferson owned several editions of Baron d'Holbach's System of Nature.

 In addition, he had an English edition of vol. 1, recorded also on p.
 77 of his 1783 Catalog as: The System of nature (d’Holbach’s) Eng.
 1st. vol. 12 mo.

-This copy was sold to Congress in 1815 and appears in the Sowerby as entry #1260.
+This copy was sold to Congress in 1815 and appears in E. Millicent Sowerby's Catalogue of the Library of Thomas Jefferson as entry #1260.
 This copy, which survives at the Library of Congress, has a preface dated January 1808, with the following imprint info:

 System of Nature; or, the Laws of the Moral and Physical World.
 Translated from the French of M. Mirabaud, one of the forty Members of, and perpetual Secretary to, the French Academy . . .
 Part First.
 Volume First.
 Philadelphia: Published by R. Benson, 1808.